Norwegian Air to end transatlantic flights, seeks state help | Business

 Norwegian Air to end transatlantic flights, seeks state help

-Norwegian Air, which challenged British Airways and other long-established rivals by launching transatlantic flights, said on Thursday it will end those services, causing 2,000 job losses, and seek government help.
+Norwegian Air, which less than a decade ago challenged British Airways and other long-established rivals by launching transatlantic flights, said on Thursday it will end those services, with 2,000 job losses, and seek government help.
 The budget airline, founded in 1993, has been forced to ground all but six of its 138 aircraft due to the pandemic and will now focus on Nordic and European routes.

-"We have decided that long-haul is no longer in our business plan," CEO Jacob Schram told an online news conference.
+"We have decided that long-haul is no longer in our business plan," Chief Executive Jacob Schram told an online news conference.
 The plan also involves closing units in the United States, Italy, France and Britain, including its base at London Gatwick airport.

 "The brutal reality is that (they) will be declared bankrupt ...
 2,000 employees are affected," said Schram.
 The airline aims to cut its fleet to about 50 aircraft before expanding to around 70 in 2022, it said.